mihakrumpestar/dotfiles-android/README.md

 ## Root methods

 - Magisk (installs by flashing in recovery, detectable by banking apps)
-- KernelSU (has to be supported/included with ROM, undetectable)
+- KernelSU Next (has to be supported/included with ROM, undetectable)
 - APatch (flashes like Magisk, runs like KernelSU)

 ## ROMs